-Rich in heritage, the seaport town of Whyalla, located on the east coast of the Eyre Peninsula is approximately 380kms south of the state’s capital – Adelaide.
+Rich in heritage, the seaport town of Whyalla, located approximately 380kms south of the state’s capital – Adelaide.

 Whyalla, originally identified as Hummock’s Hill was named by Matthew Flinders in March 1802.
 In 1901 workers from multinational mining, oil and gas company BHP Billiton (Broken Hill Proprietary Company) arrived in the area to build a tramway to the ore deposits at nearby Iron Knob, and so the ‘town’ was born.